-It’s a new year, so you need all the help you can get to become my next millionaire Timothy Sykes Millionaire Challenge…student so here’s some advice from millionaire students of mine!
-I have seen a lot in my two decades as a trader, and I share my hard-earned knowledge with my students in the
+It’s a new year, so you need all the help you can get to become my next millionaire trading challenge student so here’s some words of wisdom from millionaire students** of mine!
+I have seen a lot in my two decades as a trader, and I share my hard-earned knowledge with my students in the Timothy Sykes Millionaire Challenge…

 …but as much as I have to share, sometimes it’s helpful to hear words of advice from your peers, not just your mentor.
-So here, I’ve put together 8 invaluable pieces of advice from some of my top Millionairestudents.
+So here, I’ve put together 8 invaluable words of wisdom from some of my top Millionaire Trading Challenge students.
 Memorize these words of wisdom and let them guide and inspire you on your journey toward financial success.

 1. You can do it.
 It’s true: not everybody will make it as a trader.
 But you can be one of the successful ones…if you put in enough time and effort and most of all have patience as this is a marathon not a sprint!